troclaux/notes/os.md

 ### Virtual Memory

-- Allows processes to use secondary memory instead of main memory (RAM)
+- allows processes to use secondary memory instead of main memory (RAM)
-- Allows the system to run larger applications on machines with limited RAM
+- allows the system to run larger applications on machines with limited RAM
-- Divides physical and virtual memory into small units called 'pages'
+- divides physical and virtual memory into small units called 'pages'

 - Page: virtual memory
   - Usually has a fixed size of 4 KB
 - Frame: physical memory (RAM)

-Types of virtual memory:
+- types of virtual memory:
-- Paging
+  - paging
-- Segmentation
+  - segmentation

 - TLB (Translation Lookaside Buffer)
 - Dirty bit: indicates whether a memory page has been modified since it was loaded into memory